CLSK Cash-Secured Put Strategy

 CLSK thesis for this cash-secured put

 CLSK cash-secured put positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-CLSK positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CLSK alongside the broader basket even when CLSK-specific fundamentals are unchanged.
+CLSK positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CLSK alongside the broader basket even when CLSK-specific fundamentals are unchanged.
 Short-premium structures like a cash-secured put on CLSK carry tail risk when realized volatility exceeds the implied move; review historical CLSK earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current CLSK chain quotes before placing a trade.

 Frequently asked questions